Migrant integration statistics - over-qualification

 Women were more likely to be over-qualified than men, irrespective of their citizenship

 A comparison of over-qualification rates between the sexes is shown in Figure 8.
 It reveals that there was a gender gap in the EU for all three types of citizenship.
-In 2019, women’s over-qualification rates among nationals were 1.6 percentage points higher than those for men; the gap between the sexes was wider for citizens of other EU Member States and for non-EU citizens (4.9 percentage points and 6.9 percentage points respectively).
+In 2020, the over-qualification rate among nationals was 1.0 percentage points higher for women than for men; the gap between the sexes was wider for citizens of other EU Member States and for non-EU citizens (6.0 points and 6.4 points respectively).

-Among the individual EU Member States it was also common to find that the proportion of nationals considered as over-qualified was higher for women than for men: this pattern was most apparent in Czechia, Portugal, Italy and Cyprus (with the largest gender gap, 7.6 percentage points).
-In Austria, the rates were almost identical.
-By contrast, there were nine Member States where over-qualification rates for nationals were higher among men than women.
-This situation was observed in Estonia, Slovenia, Sweden, Luxembourg, Greece, Poland, Bulgaria and Lithuania, as well as in Latvia, which had the largest gender gap (8.3 percentage points).
+Among the individual EU Member States it was also common to find that the proportion of nationals considered as over-qualified was higher for women than for men: this pattern was most apparent in Malta, Finland, Portugal and Italy (with the largest gender gap, 6.9 percentage points).
+In Slovenia and Spain, the rates were almost identical.
+By contrast, there were 10 Member States where over-qualification rates for nationals were higher among men than women.
+This situation was observed in Croatia, Estonia, Austria, Sweden, Romania, Greece, Poland, Lithuania and Bulgaria, as well as in Latvia, which had the largest gender gap (6.5 percentage points).

-Among the 15 EU Member States for which a complete set of data are available for citizens of other EU Member States, Sweden and Malta were the only two Member States to record a higher male (rather than female) over-qualification rate, Sweden with a gender gap of 11.0 percentage points and Malta with a gap of 6.0 percentage points.
+Among the 15 EU Member States for which a complete set of data are available for citizens of other EU Member States, five recorded a higher male (rather than female) over-qualification rate; in Greece the gap reached 21.1 percentage points.
+In three Member States the rate for women was at least 10.0 percentage points higher than that for men: with a gap of 10.8 percentage points in France, 20.6 points in Cyprus and 21.9 points in Italy.

-The alternative presentation provided in Figure 9 confirms that the highest over-qualification rates in the EU-27 in 2019 were recorded for male and female non-EU citizens.
-Among the individual EU Member States for which a complete set of data is available, there were however some exceptions:
+The alternative presentation provided in Figure 9 confirms that the highest over-qualification rates in the EU in 2020 for males and for females were recorded for non-EU citizens.
+Equally, the lowest rates were recorded for nationals.
+Among the 15 individual EU Member States for which a complete set of data is available, there were however some exceptions:

-- in Ireland, male over-qualification rates were higher for citizens of other EU Member States and for nationals than they were for non-EU citizens;
+- in Germany, over-qualification rates were higher for citizens (both for men and for women) of other EU Member States than they were for non-EU citizens;

-- in Czechia, France and Belgium, male over-qualification rates were higher for nationals than they were for citizens of other Member States;
+- in Belgium, male over-qualification rates were higher for nationals than they were for citizens of other Member States;

 - in Czechia, female over-qualification rates were higher for nationals than they were for citizens of other Member States.